synbioks/ACS-XML-to-text/README.md

 `body` is a list of dictionary where each contains the text and the sections the text is from.\
 `issue_pub_date` is the date the article is published in an issue.\
 `electron_pub_date` is the date the article is published electronically.\
-`suppl_files` contains a list of supplementary materials and where to find them.
+`suppl_files` contains a list of supplementary materials and where to find them.\
+`suppl_filename` the filename of the supplementary file.\
+`rpath` the relative path to the subpplementary file, starting from `suppl_path`\
+`sequences` all the sequences extracted from this supplementary file, in FASTA format.